Syria protests: New revolution or economic issue? – DW – 08/29/2023

 Unless the protests in Sweida can be translated to a national platform, it won't challenge the regime, Daher argued.
 "Although we shouldn't underestimate the impact this has on the Syrian conscience," he said.

 In emotional terms, these protests have hit Syrians hard, Ghanem said.
 "Last Friday, I truly felt as though I was reliving 2011 because the protesters in Sweida were using the same slogans and singing the same songs.
 Emotionally, it felt like we were reliving 2011.
-Of course, intellectually, we know this is not the case."
+Of course, intellectually, we know this is not the case even though I do believe that the protests are significant and have potential."

 After seeing the protest videos on social media last week, a former opposition fighter, now an asylum-seeker living in Germany, agreed.